 Right at the outset of this article, it is vital to note that in our post-modern world, a fundamental aspect of a successful business model is employee engagement.
 Without positive employee interactions, concerning staff effectiveness within the organization, between staff and management, the organization’s ability to function optimally, drive sales, and fulfill its mission, goal, aim, and mandate will be substantially reduced.

-And, worst-case scenario, this limitation can cause the organization to shut down; thereby, resulting in the loss of income and employment for both staff and management.
+And, worst-case scenario, this limitation can cause the organization to deliver lower profits; thereby, resulting in the loss of income and employment for both staff and management.
 Thus, it makes sense for management to ensure that the organizational model includes a place for solid, robust employee engagement.

 This sentiment is echoed by Ken Robinson in his quotation mentioned above.
-Succinctly stated, competent human resources are scarce, and they need optimal working conditions to come to the fore.
+Competent human resources are scarce, and they need optimal working conditions to come to the fore.
 Thus, the questions that need to be asked and answered is, what can a company do to encourage these scarce resources to join the organization?
 And, how can the organization protect and nurture these resources?

 The merits and methods of employee engagement

 The opening paragraphs of this content have outlined the raison d’etre for the need to implement a policy of open communication channels between staff and management.
 The material mentioned above also indirectly addresses the most notable merit to employee engagement.
 In summary, if staff and management do not talk to each other, the organization will never be able to function optimally.